pntu007/API/README.md

 - **cURL**: A library used for making HTTP requests.
 - **nlohmann/json**: A JSON parsing library for C++.

+Create Account on [Api_Ninja](https://api-ninjas.com/api) and get the Api Key associated with the account.

 ### Installation of Dependencies

 1. **Install cURL**: